Pros |

 Plans

-There are various options in between too, but note that at the time of writing, only the priciest plan gives you unrestricted data speeds – the others top out at 100Mbps.
-Those are some quite high prices, particularly given the speed restrictions.
+There are various options in between too, but note that at the time of writing, none of the plans give you unrestricted data speeds – they top out at 100Mbps.
+So those are some quite high prices, particularly given the speed restrictions.

 But EE’s network is great for 5G, and there isn’t a lot of 5G mobile broadband competition in general (and no other options sold by EE at the time of writing), so arguably it can get away with these prices.